infor-design/enterprise/components/circlepager/circlepager.md

 ---
 title: Circle Pager
 description: This page describes Circle Pager.
+demo:
+  pages:
+  - name: Default Circle Pager Example
+    slug: example-index
+  - name: Circle Pager on a Form
+    slug: example-form
+  - name: Circle Pager with more than one item per slide
+    slug: example-more-slides
+  - name: Circle Pager on a Tab Example
+    slug: example-tabs
 ---

-## Configuration Options

-1. Default Circle Pager Example [View Example]( ../components/circlepager/example-index)
-2. Circle Pager on a Form [View Example]( ../components/circlepager/example-form)
-3. Circle Pager with more than one item per slide [View Example]( ../components/circlepager/example-more-slides)
-4. Circle Pager on a Tab Example [View Example]( ../components/circlepager/example-tabs)

 ## Code Example

-This example shows how markup the circle pager.
-Then call `$(elem).circlepager()` to invoke.
-The structure of the circle pager is that you have a circlepager div followed by a slides container and then one slider per "page".
-The page content goes in the slide-content element.
+Use the below markup to create a circle pager, then call `$(elem).circlepager()` to invoke.
+The structure of the circle pager is that you have a `<div class="circlepager">` followed by a `slide` container and then one slider per "page".
+The page content goes in the `slide-content` element.

 ```html
 <div class="circlepager example1">